BollineniRohith123/talent-spark-recruit/Presentstatus.md

 ## Overview

-TalentSpark Recruit is an AI-powered recruitment platform designed specifically for US-based recruiting consultancies.
-The application provides role-based dashboards for different user types (Company Admin, Hiring Manager, Talent Scout, Team Member, and Applicant) and includes features for managing teams, profiles, resumes, candidates, budgets, and profit optimization.
+TalentSpark Recruit is a SmartMatch-powered recruitment platform designed specifically for US-based recruiting consultancies.
+The application provides role-based dashboards for different user types (CEO, Branch Manager, Marketing Head, Marketing Supervisor, Marketing Recruiter, Marketing Associate, and Applicant) and includes features for managing teams, profiles, resumes, candidates, budgets, and profit optimization.

 The platform's core value proposition is its sophisticated two-level profit tracking system that allows consulting firms to maximize their margins through:
 1. Client-to-company profit tracking (difference between client budget and internal budget)